 microsoft-edge --version

-The version number confirms APT successfully installed Edge from the Microsoft repository.
-If you installed beta or dev builds, use microsoft-edge-beta --version or microsoft-edge-dev --version respectively.
+If you installed beta or dev builds, check those versions with microsoft-edge-beta --version or microsoft-edge-dev --version.

 Launch Microsoft Edge on Debian